zerosenthal/TestRepo/serverProj/README.txt

     CLIENT:
         Thread mechanics modeled as a fixed-size thread pool.
 Main serves as the master thread, parsing command-line args for client specs.
-Chosen scheduling algorithm (between CONCUR and FIFO) worker function version.
-Once the worker threads are dispatched, each thread enters an infinite loop to establish connection and query server with GET request.
+Chosen scheduling algorithm (between CONCUR and FIFO) determines worker function version.
+Once the worker threads are dispatched, each thread enters an
+        infinite loop to establish connection and query server with GET request.

 ADDITIONAL SPECIFICATIONS:
     Clarification for implementation of ambiguous requirements.